MattFielding/raft/src/kb/knowledge/contextual-linking-routing.md

 ---
 title: Contextual linking and routing
-templateEngineOverride: njk,md
+templateEngineOverride: md, njk
 ---

 There are a few reasons you may want to contextually change the url on a link or contextually route a user to diffrent place:

 1. In complex user journeys, where the path through isn't always linear, sometimes jumping steps and sometimes looping back to previous pages in the flow - back links suddenly don't make sense and would need to be contextual depending on where the user came from.
-2. Where a user clicks a _change_ link on a [[Check your details]] page and submits their change they would expect to return to the summary page again and not the next page in the flow.
+2. Where a user clicks a _change_ link on a [Check your details](check-details.html) page and submits their change they would expect to return to the summary page again and not the next page in the flow.

 1. Checking where the user came from and change the page accordingly
 2. Use routing to change the desitination after the page is re-submitted